 We were married for 37 years.
 I thought we had made it.
 The golden years of our lives were supposed to be spent traveling, serving missions for the church, and spoiling our grandchildren.
 I could hardly wait to begin this chapter of our lives!
 I felt like I had earned it.
 Little did I know all of that was about to be destroyed.
 He not only set the house of our marriage and family on fire, he burned it to the ground, and then tried to set the ashes on fire too.

 Like all married couples we had our ups and downs.
 We fought sometimes.
 We disagreed.
 But mostly, we just lived our lives, together.
 We raise 3 beautiful children together who are pillars of society.
 They are accomplished and really good people.
 I kept an immaculate house and learned the finer arts of homemaking.
-I was a gourmet cook, an expert seamstress, I learned to decorate our house, arrange flowers, and cut his hair, and other skills, all to save money.
+I was a gourmet cook, an expert seamstress, I learned to decorate our house, arrange flowers, cut his hair, and a lengthy list of other skills, all to save him money and to make me a better wife and mother.
 I supported him through years and years of countless job and career changes and, of course, church leadership positions.
 I stayed home while he went to meetings all day Sunday, after being gone out-of-town all week for work.
 It was a thankless job, but I wanted to support him in being a righteous priesthood holder.
 I made him look good!
-He had every reason to be faithful, and no real reasons to destroy his family.
-Most of you will be bewildered because your lives, marriages, and families will be, mostly, normal too.
+He had every reason to be faithful to me, and no real reasons to destroy his family.
+Just like me, most of you will be bewildered because your lives, marriages, and families will be, mostly, normal too.
 You. like me, will have no reason to suspect infidelity is in your future.
 This will come at you from out of the blue, and you will, most likely, not suspect anything was wrong.
+I didn’t deserve the 18 wheeler of infidelity that was careening towards me a break-neck speed.
+And neither did you!

 My husband could be a somewhat controlling personality.
 He liked to have things “just so” and I was happy to accommodate him.
 I was a bit of a perfectionist myself, so I was a willing accomplice to his OCD tendencies.
 Years later he would be diagnosed with Obsessive Compulsive Personality Disorder, but I didn’t know this at the time.
 I put up with his demanding personality until he started to terrorize me with it.
 He never yelled at me, and he was hardly ever overtly mean.
 When he was mean, he bushed it off as “just joking.”
 If I couldn’t take the joke then I was labeled “too sensitive” and I bought into his excuses to mistreat me.
 So I never suspected he was abusing me.
 It turns out there are multiple layers to abuse.
 Emotional abuse is one that is difficult to see because it can be so easily explained away.
 It is also known as gaslighting or crazy making.